Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/distinguishing-ui-game-input.md

 This can create ambiguities between, for example, code that responds to [`UI.Button.onClick`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.UI.Button.html#UnityEngine_UI_Button_onClick) and code that responds to [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) of an Action bound to `<Mouse>/leftButton`.

-Whether such ambiguities exist depends on *how* UIs are used.
+Whether such ambiguities exist depends on how UIs are used.
 For example, you can avoid ambiguities by implementing your UI in one of the following ways:

 * Perform all interaction through UI elements.
-Render a 2D/3D scene in the background, but perform all interaction through UI events (including those such as 'background' clicks on the `Canvas`).
+Render a scene in the background, but perform all interaction through UI events (including those such as 'background' clicks on the `Canvas`).
 * Place UI over a 2D/3D scene, but don’t let the user directly interact with the UI.
 * Place UI over a 2D/3D scene, but create a clear "mode" switch that determines whether interaction applies to the UI or the scene.
 For example, a first-person game on desktop might employ a [cursor lock](https://docs.unity3d.com/ScriptReference/Cursor-lockState.html) which directs input to the game when it is engaged, and to the UI when it is not engaged.